mwaylabs/The-M-Project/README.md

 ### [Kitchensink Demo](http://www.the-m-project.org/apps/absinthe/index.html)
 [Try the Kitchensink](http://www.the-m-project.org/apps/absinthe/index.html)
 The Kitchensink gives a good overview of all Views and Layouts so far.
-Play arround and see what the The-M-Project offers to you.
+Play around and see what the The-M-Project offers to you.

 ### [Addressbook Demo](http://www.the-m-project.org/apps/addressbook/index.html)
 [Try the Kitchensink](http://www.the-m-project.org/apps/addressbook/index.html)
 The Addressbook is the sample app for [Bikini](#bikini).
 [Open the app](http://www.the-m-project.org/apps/addressbook/index.html) in different browser windows or devices for the full experience.
 A small [node.js](http://nodejs.org/) server is connected to a [MongoDB](http://www.mongodb.org/).
-The application syncronises via bikini the contact collection and stores it to the [WebSQL](http://en.wikipedia.org/wiki/Web_SQL_Database) Database.
+The application synchronises via bikini the contact collection and stores it to the [WebSQL](http://en.wikipedia.org/wiki/Web_SQL_Database) Database.
 This guarantees offline and online manipulation of the data.

 ## <a name="roadmap">Roadmap</a>